 Simple Tartar Sauce Recipe

 If there's one sauce that can make just about any food delicious, it's tartar sauce.
-Think about it: does fried white fish really have all that much taste?
+Think about it: Does fried white fish really have all that much taste?
 And do fries even have much flavor on their own, save for that salt you added?
 Not really.
 So why does everyone love fish and chips so much?
 Yep, tartar sauce.
 Same with mozzarella sticks, chicken wings, onion rings, and more.
-You can spread it on a sandwich, use it as a salad dressing, stir it into rice, and on it goes — tartar sauce takes endless foods from good to great, and in more great news, it's a breeze to prepare.
+You can spread it on a sandwich, use it as a salad dressing, stir it into rice, and on it goes — this easy tartar sauce recipe takes endless foods from good to great while being a breeze to prepare.

 "This sauce is so easy," says chef and recipe developer Christina Musgrave of Tasting with Tina.
 "I love that you can make it with ingredients you likely already have on hand."
 And even if you don't have any of the needed ingredients, you can find all of them at any grocery store.
 So let's gather up the very few ingredients needed and mix up a tasty sauce.